linkeddatacenter/BOTK-core/vocabularies/README.md

     schema:worksFor <http:/a.c/> .
 ```

+## Specific restriction for Italian administrative places

+### schema:City

+captures the first level of administrative area (comune) with these properties and restrictions:

+- schema:containedInPlace with cardinality <=1 , if present object must be a schema:State

-## schema:State
+### schema:State

-captures a second level administrative area with these properties and restrictions:
+captures a second level of administrative area (provincie o città metropolitane) with these properties and restrictions:

 - botk:iso3166-2 with cardinality <=1 a sub property of schema:identifier and https://www.wikidata.org/wiki/Property:P300
   range a ISO 3166-2 code (e.g."IT-MI")
+- schema:containedInPlace with cardinality <=1 , if present object must be a botk:Regione

+### botk:Provincia

+a subclass of schema:State disjointed from botk:CittaMetropolitana

+### botk:CittaMetropolitana

+a subclass of schema:State disjointed from botk:Provincia

+### botk:Regione

+captures a third level of administrative area in Italy (regioni) with these properties and restrictions:

+- schema:containedInPlace with cardinality <=1 , if present object must be a botk:RipartizioneGeografica

+### botk:RipartizioneGeografica

+captures an aggregation of botk:Regione in Italy (macro regioni) with these properties and restrictions:

+- schema:containedInPlace with cardinality <=1 , if present object must be a schema:Country

 ## schema:Product